 Before coming to Notre Dame, Abeera was a corporate social responsibility officer at Reckitt Benckiser, a British multinational company.
 She has led grassroots efforts for nuclear disarmament in Pakistan, working for the Nobel Peace Prize-nominated movement Global Zero.
 Abeera also worked to make the Sustainable Development Goals more accessible to youth, working for the UN Sustainable Development Solutions Network’s Youth Initiative.
 She is the co-founder of FATE – From Apathy to Empathy, an organization she has represented at forums organized by the US State Department, the US Special Operations Command, the UN, Facebook and Stanford University.
 Through her work she aims to use intercultural dialogue and social entrepreneurship as a driver for social change.

 Caroline Andridge served as a 2016-17 Princeton in Africa fellow in South Africa, where she worked as an HIV prevention analyst with the Clinton Health Access Initiative.
 Prior to this role, she was a research associate for global health, economics, and development at the Council on Foreign Relations and a volunteer for the economic analysis team at the Millennium Challenge Corporation in Washington, D.C.
-She holds a B.A. in public policy from the University of Michigan.
-Caroline is the recipient of a Kellogg Institute Fellowship.
+She holds a BA in public policy from the University of Michigan.
+As a master of global affairs student, Caroline was the recipient of a Kellogg Institute Fellowship.